paulohenrique-gh/repertoire-manager/README.md

 ## Todo

 - [x] 07.19.2023 - Fix bug that prevented next date from showing up on repertoire page
-- [ ] Add to details page that redirects to Google or YouTube search of that piece
+- [ ] Add to details page links that redirect to Google or YouTube search of that piece
+- [x] Add a section that shows what to play today
 - [ ] Fix string capitalization on index page
 - [ ] Add page for searching with parameters (author, title, date, etc.)
 - [ ] Add sorting to index and repertoire